scieloorg/ioisis/README.md

 ```

-That's makes sense as an example of an ISO record
+That makes sense as an example of an ISO record
 with three `SIZ` fields, each with three subfields,
 where the second subfield
 is the default newline character of some environment,
 and the third subfield is its size.
-We can't build that using the `DEFAULT_RECORD_STRUCT`
+Although can build that using the `DEFAULT_RECORD_STRUCT`
+(the end of line never gets mixed with the content),
-because we know beforehand that our values have
+we know beforehand that our values have newline characters,
-these newline characters.
-The alternative is to create another struct:
+and we might want an alternative struct
+without that "wrapped" line breaking behavior:

 ```python
 >>> breakless_struct = iso.create_record_struct()